chjomoon/PhoneBook/README.md

 # Polymorphism
 To make model data various, the data is extended with various types such as employee or student.
-Each of types contain different feature based on the job characteristics.
+Each of types contain different features based on the job characteristics.

 ![guide2](./img/Overriding.png)